Federal Employees Discuss the Ethics of Sticking It Out With Trump’s Government

 I thought a lot, before January 20, about whether I was going to go or stay.
 And I boiled it down, essentially, to three questions.
 First, can I do my job?
 And can I do good?
 Can I be a resource to people who are coming in?
 Are people interested in the State Department’s mission?
 And if they are, then I can certainly do good.

-Question number two was more specific to the issues I care about.
+Question No. 2 was more specific to the issues I care about.
 Can I do more good on the inside or on the outside?
-Can I continue to feel proud to walk into a room and say, “The United States still cares about these human rights?”
+Can I continue to feel proud to walk into a room and say, “The United States still cares about these human rights”?
 Or am I going to feel like I’m lying?
 Or am I going to feel like I’m complicit in some sort of evil?
 Am I better serving the public good by being on the outside, and saying that and meaning it?

 And the third thing, that everybody has to consider, is, What is your red line?
 What is the moment where this administration crosses the red line, and you no longer feel that you can do your job, because you do feel complicit, and you do feel like you’re defending something you cannot defend?
 And it’s a really hard thing to define a red line when the person who is in the Oval Office got there after tapes surfaced of him saying, I moved on her like a bitch.
 I mean, our red line has to be so red, and so bright, and so thick if that’s not the starting point.

-There were two specific things [Tillerson] did, that I had to be a part of, that… that broke my heart.
+There were two specific things [Tillerson] did, that I had to be a part of, that … that broke my heart.
 To talk about them specifically would pretty much identify me.
 I’m leaving and going to an organization that works on those very things, in a proactive way.

 I hope to return in three and a half years.
 I know it sounds hokey, but there is truly no bigger honor than walking into a room, or walking into a bilateral meeting with another country, or with a group of advocates, or into the United Nations, and saying, This is what the United States cares about.
 We care about human rights.
 We care about LGBT rights.
 We care that people not be brutalized.
 We care about journalist safety.
 We care about these issues, and we’re going to put our money where our mouth is.
 We’re going to walk the walk and talk the talk.
 There’s truly no greater honor and no greater privilege.
 I’ve lived in other places of the world, and we are truly, when we are acting with our values, we are truly a remarkable nation.